Batches

 );

-There is no maximum limit for the size of the batches, however, keep in mind that there is an overhead proportional to the size of the batch so really large batches could create performance issues.
-A typical value would be something between 10 and 50 jobs per batch.
+There is no strict maximum limit for the size of batches; however, keep in mind that larger batches introduce overhead proportional to their size, which could lead to performance issues.
+Typical batch sizes range between 10 and 50 jobs.

 'My Queue',